sanaz997/TPDDAES_Control/README.md

 Interested in reading more and learning about the theory?
 You can currently refer to [3].

 ## How to cite?
-You can currently cite:
+You can cite:

-S. Akbarisisi, W. Michiels. **Controller design for systems governed by time-periodic delay differential equations: A spectrum optimization approach.** In Proceedings of the 63rd IEEE Conference on Decision and Control, 2024.
+Sanaz Akbarisisi, Wim Michiels, Spectrum-based stability analysis and stabilization of systems with time-periodic delay differential algebraic equations, European Journal of Control, Volume 86, Part B, 2025, 101400, ISSN 0947-3580, https://doi.org/10.1016/j.ejcon.2025.101400.

 ## Authors
 This software was written by Sanaz Akbarisisi under the supervision of Wim Michiels.